jozefg/blog/posts/2013-08-23-leaving-go.markdown

     b*b - 4 * a * c

 Which would you rather write?
+More importantly, which would you rather read?

 I can't help but feel like Go was designed with only problems the designers were facing in mind.
 This is great for them, but calling Go a general purpose language should